Bozdoğan (tribe): Medieval period

 The Bozdoğan tribe appeared in Anatolia during the Mongol invasions.
 The Mongol Empire was later divided into several states, one of which was the Ilkhanate, centered around Iran.
 The weakening of the Ilkhanid army in Anatolia in the 1330s marked the start of new smaller-scale migrations among the local nomads.
-The Bozdoğan tribe, along with Chepni, Aq Qoyunlu, and Duharlu, possibly formed a tribal confederation as they migrated from west to east following the Black Sea coast.
+The Bozdoğan tribe, along with Chepni, Aq Qoyunlu, and Duharlu, possibly formed a tribal confederation as they migrated from western Anatolia to east following the Black Sea coast.
 In support of the western origin of the migratory route instead of the inner parts of eastern Anatolia, historian Rustam Shukurov points out the prior existence of the place name Bozdoğan within the Aydinid realm as well as another place in the Pontian region of Trikomia.

 In 1348, Bozdoğan became associated with the Aq Qoyunlu tribe through a joint raid on the Empire of Trebizond.
 The eponymous leader of the tribe, Bozdoğan Beg was a chieftain loyal to Husayn Beg, who was an emir under Pir Muhammad, the ruler of the Sutayids.
 Following Husayn Beg's murder, Bozdoğan Beg and his tribe ransacked the area around the fortress of Heysem, which belonged to the Emirate of Hasankeyf.
 In 1352, the local emir and the Suleimani tribe of Kurds attacked Bozdoğan Beg when he attempted to ransack the region a second time on the way back to the yaylak near Mush.
 Bozdoğan Beg died in the skirmish that took place on 15 June.
 His sons Zia al-Mulk and Sa'd al-Mulk inherited the leadership and entered the service of Kadi Burhan al-Din, the ruler of the region around Kayseri and Sivas.
 In 1381, the Bozdoğan tribe took sides with Barquq, the Mamluk Sultan of Egypt and Syria, against the Dulkadirid ruler Ghars al-Din Khalil in southern Anatolia and northern Syria.
 Zia al-Mulk joined the Mamluk forces with a composite army of various Turkoman, Arab, and Kurdish tribes under his command, which assisted the Mamluks in their victory on 6 July seizing Marash.
 Two years later, following the news that pilgrims to Mosul were robbed by a chieftain of the Döğer tribe named Salim, Zia al-Mulk joined the Qara Qoyunlu chieftain Qara Mahammad as part of an army of more than twelve thousand troops, which defeated Salim.
 The Bozdoğan tribe's alliance with the Aq Qoyunlu persisted in 1398, when Sa'd al-Mulk was involved in the execution of Kadi Burhan al-Din by Qara Yuluk, the leader of the Aq Qoyunlu.
-However, sources following this event do not link Bozdoğan with the Aq Qoyunlu.
+However, sources following this event ceased linking Bozdoğan with the Aq Qoyunlu.
 During the 14th century, while a portion of the tribe dwelled in northern Syria and parts of Anatolia, a second group inhabited the Karamanid realm to the west.